tsutsu/ex_smt/README.md

 #### A Cute Trick

-Add the following to your `~/.iex.exs` for better readability of ExSMT formulae:
+For better IEx readability of ExSMT expressions, add the following to your `~/.iex.exs`:

 ```elixir
 new_colors =